 Because bank ATM authentication requires the card, the PIN can be a weak password; and because the PIN is required, theft or duplication of the card isn’t a disaster (of course, in these cases, access will be completely and necessarily shut down after a small number of failed authentication attempts).
 The point of this example is to show that two factor authentication allows for each factor to be fairly weak on its own, while still providing an authentication system strong enough that banks and their customers are willing to trust it.

-Many Internet services have recently added two (or multi-) factor authentication systems.
+Many social media platforms, online stores, and other internet services have recently added two (or multi-) factor authentication systems.
 One way that these work is that when you begin your traditional web login on a new device, the system will send a text message to your phone with a random, one time code.
 In addition to your username and password, you will need to enter that code to demonstrate you have possession of your phone, which has become a separate factor in this case from knowing your password.

 Other two factor systems involve knowledge of the contents of some piece of paper.
 That is, you may be prompted for the second letter of the third word on the fifth row of your credit card.
 You would be expected to carry this card with you while keeping your password in your head.